itscodenation/int-curriculum-23-24/unit-5/unit-5-lesson-10.md

-# Lesson 5.9: Project Work Time, Day 1
+# Lesson 5.10: Project Work Time, Day 2

 <br>

 ## Lesson Materials

 📖 Upload as Material in Google Classroom:
-- [Slides](https://docs.google.com/presentation/d/17JYzQGPkBF30YZZ7TCiSF-fv2qQTkzFNrvbwfyQQwb0/edit?usp=sharing) (make a copy for your program - upload the copy)
+- [Slides](https://docs.google.com/presentation/d/1aOW3bYCIwDD_0TvzklKpF5B_3cZl781Y448SOrnkK2U/edit?usp=sharing) (make a copy for your program - upload the copy)
 - There are no coding exercises for this lesson.
 Students will work on their projects.

 📝 Upload as Assignment in Google Classroom (Ungraded):
 - [Project Submission Form](https://forms.gle/jpemUa2fTs6DFdCX8) (DO NOT MAKE A COPY - upload as link)

 <br>

 ## Key Points
-This lesson marks day 1 of a 2-day work time series focused on continuing students' progress on their Unit 5 project.
-Emphasizing hands-on practice, students will open their existing projects, complete any unfinished tasks, and learn to add specific tags to their projects.
+This lesson marks day 2 of a 2-day work time series focused on continuing students' progress on their Unit 5 project.
+Emphasizing hands-on practice, students will open their existing projects, complete any unfinished tasks, and learn to add specific tags to their websites.

 - 👋 Welcome (5) :
     - Welcome students to the lesson and recap what they worked on in their last class.